McLeod Chitiyo Biography: Education, Career, Death -Pindula, Local Knowledge

 On his immediate return to Rhodesia, he worked at both Harare and Mpilo hospitals in the laboratory, subsequently lecturing undergraduate and postgraduate students at the University of Zimbabwe.

-He was a pioneer pathologist in private practice in pathology in Zimbabwe, partnering with Dr George Barclay to form Barclay and Chitiyo Laboratories, a much relied upon top-class medical pathology outfit.
+He was a pioneer pathologist in private practice in pathology in Zimbabwe, partnering with Dr George Barclay to form Barclay and Chitiyo Laboratories in 1972.

 On selling this outfit to CIMAS in 1985, the two continued as consultants to the CIMAS laboratory.
+Dr Chitiyo retired from CIMAS in September 2013.
 McLeod Chitiyo was also involved with the National Blood Service which he where he was a director.
 Being the first pathologist in Zimbabwe, Dr Chitiyo became one of the founder members of the Pathology Association of Zimbabwe.
-He also headed the National Aids Council in its early days.[1][2]
+He also headed the National Aids Council in its early days.[1][2][3]

 Death